niess/calzone/docs/source/api.rst

    .. automethod:: run

-      Run a Geant4 Monte Carlo simulation with the provided set of *primaries*.
+      Run a Geant4 Monte Carlo simulation with the provided set of primary *particles*.
 Note that a :py:attr:`geometry` must have been set first.
 The returned object depends on the simulation :py:attr:`sampling` and :py:attr:`tracking` flags.
 For example, if both are enabled, then a :external:py:class:`NamedTuple <typing.NamedTuple>` is returned,
       containing the sampled energy deposits, as well as the recorded tracks and